Naveed233/AI-Agent-System---World-City-Explorer/README.md

 A production-ready AI Agent application built with **Mastra** and **AI SDK v5** that helps users gather comprehensive information about cities worldwide and plan their visits effectively.

-> **🎯 Assignment Demonstration**: This project showcases advanced agentic AI capabilities including tool orchestration, multi-turn conversations, streaming responses, and production-ready architecture.
+This project showcases advanced agentic AI capabilities including tool orchestration, multi-turn conversations, streaming responses, and production-ready architecture.

 ## 📋 Overview